 - 2021 Records: The Atlantic Swordfish state record was broken twice.

 - You don’t have to have a paper copy of your license with you?
 Make sure you have an electronic copy (phone or another device) and a photo ID with you when you’re fishing.

 - When you are using bait in tidal waters there are rules about what kind of hooks you must use?
-See Freshwater Fishing Regulations for details.
+See Saltwater Fishing Regulations for details.